ljw1004/csharpspec/csharp/classes.md

 #### Interface implementations

 A *class_base* specification may include a list of interface types, in which case the class is said to directly implement the given interface types.
-Interface implementations are discussed further in §13.4.
+Interface implementations are discussed further in [Interface implementations](interfaces.md#interface-implementations).

 ### Type parameter constraints